hiero-ledger/hiero-sdk-tck/README.md

 ## Contributing

-Whether you’re fixing bugs, enhancing features, or improving documentation, your contributions are important — let’s build something great together!
+Whether you're fixing bugs, enhancing features, or improving documentation, your contributions are important — let's build something great together!

 Please read our [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md) to see how you can get involved.